-NYU Langone Medical Center is one of the nation’s premier academic medical centers whose mission is to serve, teach, and discover.
+NYU Langone Health is one of the nation’s premier academic medical centers whose mission is to serve, teach, and discover.

 Core EM is dedicated to bringing Emergency Providers all things core content Emergency Medicine.
 In the true spirit of Emergency Medicine our content is available to anyone, anywhere, anytime.

 Have feedback?
 Suggestions on how we can improve the site?
 Click below to contact us or find us on Twitter, Facebook or Google+